kunalmhatre/fight-ocd/README.md

 # Fight OCD

-Fight OCD is an open-source React project aimed at providing resources and tools to aid in the fight against Obsessive-Compulsive Disorder (OCD).
+Fight OCD is an open-source project aimed at providing tools to aid in the fight against Obsessive-Compulsive Disorder (OCD).

 **Live:** https://fightocd.org